Last modified: April 19, 2023

 Example

-To allow access for two IP addresses, but deny access from all other addresses, use either of the following methods:
+To allow access from IP addresses on a specific network and deny access from all other addresses, use either of the following methods: